 Unfortunately, the variety of ways to compare means that numerous kinds of language error can be made by writers who are not used to English.
 Some of these are considered elsewhere within this blog, but the aim of the present post is to survey in a more complete way all of the aspects of comparison-making that seem to cause errors of grammar and vocabulary.

-The following comparison-giving errors are also discussed in other parts of this blog.
+The following actual errors in comparison-making are considered in depth elsewhere within this blog.

-This error is examined in depth in the post 20.
+The correct use of this phrase is examined in depth in the post 20.
 Problem Connectors.
-Because on the contrary is a “connector”, it needs to go in the second of two closely-related sentences to help show the link between them (see 18.
+Being a “connector”, on the contrary needs to go in the second of two closely-related sentences to help show the link between them (see 18.
 Relations Between Sentences and 40.
 Conjunctions versus Connectors).
 The error is to think that on the contrary shows the meaning of “difference” or “contrast”.
 The connectors that need to be used instead for this meaning are in contrast, by contrast or on the other hand.
-The correct use of on the contrary is to clarify a preceding negative statement, e.g.
+The correct use of on the contrary is to clarify a preceding negative statement, e.g.: